hotelcaliforniabm/arc/README.md

 ![alt text](arc_v2_wiring_diagram.jpg "Arc v2 wiring diagram")

 ## Housing
-The housing of our v1 arcs was custom plywood boxes...and those sucked because they were too heavy, took too much time to build and were too expensive among other issues.
+The housing of our v1 arcs was custom plywood boxes... and those sucked because they were too heavy, took too much time to build and were too expensive among other issues.
 Our housing needed to be highly mobile, robust, water proof and cheap!
-Hence we decided to use Ridgid Toolboxes which meet all these requirements and can be easily purchased at any HomeDepot.
+Hence we decided to use Ridgid Toolboxes which meet all these requirements and can be easily purchased at any Home Depot.
 They are also stack- and interlock-able!

 We spray painted them white to reduce heat from the sun.
 Yes, we leave them out in the weather (at Burning Man which is super harsh, sun, heat, cold, wind, dust, rain, etc.)